szabgab/perlmaven.com/sites/en/pages/create-skeleton-for-sco.md

 You can see the full version of [Makefile.PL](https://github.com/szabgab/MetaCPAN-SCO/blob/4ca4244f6e51aa8ac0129ee72ad1000e79b105aa/Makefile.PL) as it was when I added it.
 I am working on separate article that will explain the parts of it, but let me point out a few items:

-`NAME   => 'SCO',` because I had no better idea than to call the project <b>SCO</b>.
+`NAME   => 'SCO',` because I had no better idea than to call the project **SCO**.
 This sets the name of the tar.gz file that will be created if we create distribution out of this.

 `AUTHOR  => 'Gabor Szabo <szabgab@cpan.org>',` just sets the author in the META files that will be included in the distribution.